 - 1. Eligibility Employee membership in the Tulsa County Employees' Retirement System (TCERS) is mandatory for all eligible employees.
 An employee becomes eligible on the first day of employment as a full-time regular employee. - 2.
 Average salary The average salary is the average of the three highest years of annual salary. - 3.
-Contributions Members currently contribute 2% of base pay per month.
+Contributions Members currently contribute 2.5% of base pay per month.
 The County contributes 14% of the employee's base pay per month. - 4.
 Normal retirement benefit a) After attainment of age 62 and five years of service, or any age with the completion of the Rule of 80, b) The benefit is based on the average of the highest three years of the employee's annual salary, and c) The benefit is a percentage of the average salary per year of service. - 5.
-Early retirement benefit a) As of November 1, 2000, after attainment of age 55 and five years of service, b) The benefit is equal to the normal retirement benefit actuarially reduced for early commencement. - 6.
+Normal retirement benefit for Employees hired after June 30, 2017 a) After attainment of age 65 and five years of service, or any age with the completion of the Rule of 90, b) The benefit is based on the average of the highest three years of the employee's annual salary, and c) The benefit is a percentage of the average salary per year of service. - 6.
+Early retirement benefit a) As of November 1, 2000, after attainment of age 55 and five years of service, b) The benefit is equal to the normal retirement benefit actuarially reduced for early commencement, c) For employees hired after June 30, 2017, the benefit is equal to the normal retirement benefit actuarially deeper reduced for early commencement. - 7.
 Disability benefits The disability must be a direct result of performance of duties to the County and the employee must have a minimum of eight years of credited service.
-The same salary computation will be applied to disability percentages except that the maximum percentage, which may be applied, is 40% (for a disability retiree having 15 or more credited years of service). - 7.
+The same salary computation will be applied to disability percentages except that the maximum percentage, which may be applied, is 40% (for a disability retiree having 15 or more credited years of service). - 8.
 Survivor death benefits Beneficiaries of participants who are vested receive benefits based on the average of the highest three years' salary received.
 This amount is applied to applicable percentages.
 For participants vested as of June 30, 2010, the calculated monthly benefit is 70% of what the participant would have been eligible to receive as of the date of the participant's death.
 For participants not vested as of June 30, 2010, the calculated monthly benefit is 67% of what the participant would have been eligible to receive as of the date of the participant's death.
-In all cases the benefit is deferred to the date the employee would have been eligible for benefits. - 8.
-Other separation benefits For nonvested participants, the employee may make a request for refund of his/her contributions excluding interest or in the case of a deceased employee, the beneficiary may make a request for refund of the deceased employee's contribution. - 9.
+In all cases the benefit is deferred to the date the employee would have been eligible for benefits. - 9.
+Other separation benefits For nonvested participants, the employee may make a request for refund of his/her contributions excluding interest or in the case of a deceased employee, the beneficiary may make a request for refund of the deceased employee's contribution. - 10.
 Actuarial cost method The actuarial cost method used for funding purposes is the same as the actuarial cost method used for financial reporting purposes.